Get Your Bench

 How can I get a bench?

 We’ll just give it to you – honestly!
-Just email us at firstname.lastname@example.org.
+Just email us at email@example.com.
 Tell us who you are, where you’d put the bench, and your phone number for us to call you to sort out logistics.
-A donation of $25 or more to cover materials costs is appreciated but nobody is turned away for lack of funds.
+A donation to cover materials costs is appreciated but nobody is turned away for lack of funds.
 We can’t guarantee a bench for everyone who contacts us (we review all applications to make sure giving a bench to any particular person is a good idea), but the chances are good.

 Why would I want to install a bench?